pulumi/docs/content/docs/intro/concepts/config.md

 #### AWS Key Management Service (KMS)

-The `awskms` provider uses existing KMS key in your AWS account for encryption.
+The `awskms` provider uses the existing KMS key in your AWS account for encryption.
 This key can be specified using one of three approaches:

 1. By ID: `awskms://1234abcd-12ab-34cd-56ef-1234567890ab?region=us-east-1`.
 2. By alias: `awskms://alias/ExampleAlias?region=us-east-1`.